-- In The Hitchhiker's Guide to the Galaxy using the Infinite Improbability Drive on the starship Heart of Gold tended to cause this throughout the universe.
-That being one reason why it was replaced with the Bistromathic drive.
+- In The Hitchhiker's Guide to the Galaxy, using the Infinite Improbability Drive on the starship Heart of Gold tends to cause this throughout the universe.
+That being one reason why it is replaced with the Bistromathic drive.

 - Red Dwarf uses this in "Timeslides", when the last change to the timeline puts everything back how it was except that Rimmer is alive.
 He dies seconds later and the change in his backstory is apparently forgotten.

 - Saturday Night Live's "Timecrowave" sketch, with host Alec Baldwin, has this crossing over with Butterfly of Doom ad absurdum.
 The titular machine uses time-travel tech instead of microwaves to heat up TV dinners, sending them back to one minute before they were put in.
 But Alec receives a chicken dinner a minute before he put in a roast beef one, and all hell breaks loose in waves.
 Among the changes: Alec switches from white to black and back again, Kristen Wiig grows a mustache, a giant tabby cat appears outside the kitchen window, and (you guessed it) we see that every house on the block has a swastika-adorned flag hanging in front.